Entrepreneur Highlight: Vicki Belo

 When her name = beauty, Belo came for the kill.
 Together with her daughter, Cristalle Belo-Pitt, she launched a drugstore brand of beauty products – one that had her name but at the same time was accessible to almost everyone.

 The products at Belo Essentials address three core skin care problems of Filipinos – acne, dark skin, and sun exposure.
 From three core problems, solutions came in the form of over a hundred different products.

 In the first quarter of this year alone, the revenue of Belo Essentials is pegged at US$5.7 million, 103 percent higher than what it earned in the last quarter of 2019, before the pandemic hit.

 Instead of just selling products, Dr. Belo built a strong brand with her story, her expertise, and her savvy marketing skills.
 It’s no coincidence that she used celebrities early on to subtly thank her on TV.
 There’s no other medium as wide-reaching and effective as television then.

 And those thank you speeches by the celebrities, they settled deep into the subconscious of every ordinary Filipino who dreamt of becoming their more good-looking versions.

 The Belo Medical Group has long grown from a 44-square meter clinic into 15 clinics across the country.
 While its retail arm continues to dominate the domestic market and is growing in markets in Southeast Asia, the Middle East, and parts of North America.

 She has started delegating part of the operations to her daughter, Cristalle, who now sits as the Managing Director of The Belo Group – the company that oversees both the clinics and the drugstore brand.

-Despite having built an empire becoming one of the most successful entrepreneurs in the country, Vicky Belo still continues to do what she loves and does best – liposuction and talking about skincare on her social media platforms.
+Despite having built an empire becoming one of the most successful entrepreneurs in the country, Vicky Belo still continues doing what she loves and does best – liposuction and skincare discussion on her social media platforms.